Mass Text Notification System

 Populating Rave Alert by SMS Opt-In

 It is likely you will have seen an advert inviting you to text a keyword (for example “pizza”) to a shortcode number (for example “123456”) in order to take advantage of a special offer or discount.
-The opt-in process for populating the Rave Alert mass text notification system works in a very similar way – only you don´t get a free pizza at the end of it.
+The opt-in process for populating the Rave Alert mass text emergency notification system works in a very similar way – only you don´t get a free pizza at the end of it.

-Dividing a mass text notification service into groups has many benefits.
+Dividing a mass text alert system into groups has many benefits.
 It ensures people only receive messages that are relevant to them, and prevents the scenario in which contacts opt-out of the service due to receiving too many messages that are of no interest to them.
 Sending a message to one group is just as easy as sending a message to the whole database, so it creates no extra work for administrators.

-System administrators can create a limitless number of groups and, if practical, assign different keywords to each one.
+System administrators can create a limitless number of groups and sub-groups; and, if practical, assign different keywords to each one.
 For example, a nationwide business with offices in multiple cities could ask its employees to use the keywords “Dallas”, “Denver” or “Detroit” to opt-into its database, so the business could either send a message to “All” or location-specific messages.

 In communities, residents could be divided into groups according to their location; while schools could create separate groups for students, tutors, and parents.
 As with the scenario of the nationwide business above, system administrators can then either send database-wide urgent and non-urgent messages, or communicate with just the group(s) for whom the message is relevant.